h1data/convert-weblate-csv/doc/GITFLOW.md

 ## Git Flow Examples

-This section describes example how the scripts work and change git repositories on workflows.
+This section describes examples of how the scripts work and change git repositories in workflows.

 ### 1. Developer's push

-The developer just pushes the original CSV files on the `upstream`, which is the repository that developers and translators share the translation CSV files.
+The developer just pushes the original CSV files to the `upstream`, which is the repository where developers and translators share the translation CSV files.

 ``` mermaid
 ---